 Another interesting fern is the Appalachian bristle fern, which is only known from the gametophyte form.
 Apparently, it has been reproducing asexually for millions of years!
 There are several other species of ferns known only as gametophytes.

 The basic pattern found in ferns, with a dominant sporophyte generation and a diminutive gametophyte generation, is found in the horsetails, a group of vascular plants that originated in the Paleozoic and produced a number of tree forms that were significant in producing extensive deposits that became coal and oil.
 There only remains one genus of horsetails and there are less than 20 species worldwide.
-All are herbaceous with perennial rhizomes that send up vertical branches which have a very distinctive pattern of growth with photosynthetic stems, very small scale-like leaves, and whorled branches or no branches.
-Spores are produced in a terminal cone-shaped structure, which is a cluster of sporangia.
+All are herbaceous with perennial rhizomes that send up vertical branches that have a very distinctive pattern of growth with photosynthetic stems, very small scale-like leaves, and whorled branches or no branches.
+Spores are produced in a terminal cone-shaped structure, which is a cluster of specialized, spore bearing leaves.
 Spores are dispersed by the wind but their movement and release from the sporangium may be aided by structures called elators, strap-like appendages on the spore that move in response to the absorption and loss of water.
 Germination of the spore produces a small (~ 1-3 cm) photosynthetic gametophyte that looks like a pin cushion.
 Very short ‘stems’ are present with appendages that increase photosynthetic area.
 Antheridia and archegonia are usually both produced from the same gametophyte, although it may be unisexual for a period of time.
 Sperm are multi–flagellated and need to swim to reach the egg.
 Fertilization results in a zygote that develops into a diploid sporophyte that soon overgrows the gametophyte that it emerges from, producing roots and both horizontal stems (rhizomes) and vertical stems.